What is API (Analytical Profile Index) 20E Test?

 API Test Procedure

-- Choose a single isolated colony from a pure culture and mix it with sterile distilled water to make a suspension.
+- Prepare Bacterial Suspension: Select a single isolated colony from a pure culture and create a bacterial suspension by mixing it with sterile distilled water.

-- Use a Pasteur pipette to fill the compartments with the bacterial suspension all the way to the top.
+- Fill Compartments with Bacterial Suspension: Use a Pasteur pipette to fill each compartment with the bacterial suspension up to the brim.

-- Put a few drops of water in the tray, place the API Test strip in the tray, and then close the tray.
+- Prepare the Incubation Tray: Place some drops of water in the incubation tray.
+Then, carefully position the API Test strip in the tray and securely close it.

 Result Interpretation of API 20E Test

-- Read the colour changes of the compartments, except for those that need extra reagents, like “TDA,” which needs one drop of ferric chloride, “IND,” which needs one drop of Kovac’s reagent, and “VP,” which needs one drop of 40% KOH (VP reagent 1) and one drop of VP Reagent 2 (-Naphthol).
+- Color Change Observation: Examine the color changes in each compartment of the API 20E Test strip, except for those requiring additional reagents (TDA, IND, and VP).
+For TDA, add one drop of ferric chloride; for IND, add one drop of Kovac’s reagent; and for VP, add one drop of 40% KOH (VP Reagent 1) and one drop of VP Reagent 2 (α-Naphthol).

 Advantages of API Test